Welcome to the Provincial Grand Charity Steward’s Web Page

 Telephone: 07887 – 795570

-As part of the Executive it is my role to report to and update the Executives team on charitable matters to maximise the efficiency and effectiveness of our work in this area.
+Being part of the Provincial Grand Lodge of Cornwall’s Craft Executive, it is my role to report on charitable matters and to maximise the efficiency and effectiveness of our work in this area.
 In addition, to assist the Executive to raise the profile of Freemasonry in the community and building relationships with local charitable organisations.
-When in Festival mode, it is also my duty, being part of the Festival Appeal Committee, to co-ordinate the Charity Stewards effectively throughout the Festival period and to report on the performance of the Province to the Executive, also to represent the Province of Cornwall to The Masonic Charitable Foundation (MCF) in London.
+As we are now in Festival, it is also my duty as a member of the Festival Appeal Committee, to assist the Festival Director effectively throughout the Festival period and to report on the performance of the Province to the Executive, also to represent the Province of Cornwall to The Masonic Charitable Foundation (MCF) in London.